JeanCarlosSC/JeanCarlosSC/README.md

 - Enter the Francisco José de Caldas district university at a very low cost

 ### 🛠 Interested in:
-- Desktop apps, mobile apps, fronted, devOps, designer.
+- Desktop apps, mobile apps.